 What to Pack in Your Makeup Bag Before Going Into Labor

-The photo above is by far the best picture I've ever taken.
+The photo below is by far the best picture I've ever taken.
 And as a fashion blogger and stylist, that may surprise you considering I'm wearing a generic hospital robe, my signature extensions are nowhere to be seen, and my makeup is more au naturel than usual.
 But this is the first picture I've ever taken as a mom, and that glow you see isn't from a freshly applied coat of bronzer.
 It's from pure and utter happiness.
 I had just met my beautiful baby girl, Brooke, and she was perfect.

 Don't get me wrong; my hospital beauty routine wasn't nonexistent.
 And even though I decided to forgo hair extensions — a decision I'm not quite sure I'll stick with for future births — a few easy beauty rituals helped me put my best face forward when we took our first family photo.